I report, write, edit, design, draw, produce, host, speak, code, teach, consult....

-In 2022, I taught two classes for Harvard's journalism program
+Last semester, I taught podcasting for Harvard's journalism program.

-a long-term goal that began with redeveloping the magazine's website.
+helped to produce American Scientist's first digital-first feature (excerpted annotated video below), a long-term goal that began with running the redevelopment of the magazine's website.

 In 2021, I concluded an academic-year Nieman fellowship

-and taught science journalism for Harvard Summer School.
+and taught a new science journalism class I created for Harvard Summer School.

 "New Website: Better, Faster, Stronger..."